 - Your pricing structure

-Even if you have the best product or service in the world, if your price is bad, it could really hurt your business.
+Whether you hold the best product or service, your business would be affected if your price is not realistic.
 If your price is too high, you won’t get business and if it’s too low, you won’t make any profit.
 So, what should you do?

 Clearly, the best solution is a balance.
 However, since finding the right pricing point is difficult.
 There are a few tips that could make the process easier.